And the American interviewer said,

 I speak English because when the Americans colonized the Philippines, they made sure that all the schools taught in English, and that system lingered even after our independence.
 Science, math, home economics, accounting, and the like were all taught in English.
 The only subjects that were not taught in English were Filipino and Philippine History.

 I wasn’t alone in my English-Tagalog dictionary dependence.
 All my classmates were like that too.
 The reason for this was that it was strange for anyone to speak in straight English, as it was to speak in straight Filipino.
-Almost everyone spoke in Taglish (mixture of English and Tagalog/Filipino), and so people would switch between these languages depending on which word came to mind.
+Almost everyone spoke in Taglish (mixture of English and Tagalog/Filipino), and so people switched between these languages depending on which word came to mind.

 I had an English class where we were punished if we spoke in Filipino.
 The punishment—we had to sing and dance in front of the class.
 Our teacher also had to sing in front of the class if she said a Filipino word.
-The whole class would get excited whenever she slipped up.
+The whole class got excited whenever she slipped up.

 Sometimes Philippine History was taught entirely in English because most of the history books were in English.
 The Spaniards wrote a number of history books, which were translated to English.
 Even Filipinos who wrote history books chose to write in English.
 An entire history of a colonized society is not even in their language.